Ontario Enacts Legislation to Provide Paid Leave for Reasons Related to COVID-19

 - What if my employees have a contractual entitlement to paid leave?

-If an employee is entitled to take paid leave under an employment contract as of April 19, 2021, the employee’s entitlement to Paid IDEL is reduced by the number of days of the contractual entitlement provided two conditions are met:
+If an employee is entitled to take paid leave under an employment contract as of April 19, 2021, the employee’s entitlement to Paid IDEL is reduced by the number of days of the contractual entitlement.
+The government has developed a policy that four conditions must be met in order for a reduction to occur:

-For example, if on April 19, 2021 an employee had a contractual entitlement of two days’ paid sick leave, payable at 100% of regular wages, that employee’s Paid IDEL would be reduced by two days, meaning that the employee would have an entitlement to only one day of Paid IDEL.
-If that same employee had a contractual entitlement of five days’ paid sick leave on April 19, 2021, payable at 100% of regular wages, they would have no entitlement to Paid IDEL.
+For example, if on April 19, 2021 an employee had a contractual entitlement of two days’ paid sick leave available, payable at 100% of regular wages without any additional conditions on usage, that employee’s Paid IDEL would be reduced by two days, meaning that the employee would have an entitlement to only one day of Paid IDEL.
+If a different employee had a contractual entitlement of five days’ paid sick leave on April 19, 2021 available, payable at 100% of regular wages without any additional conditions on usage, they would have no entitlement to Paid IDEL.
+Note, however, that if the employment contract required the employees to produce a medical note for all sickness-related absences, the fourth condition would not be met since an employer cannot require a medical note when Paid IDEL is claimed.
+Therefore, in this latter case there would be no reduction in the employee’s Paid IDEL entitlement (i.e., the employee would be entitled to three days of Paid IDEL in addition to their contractual sick leave).

 - What if the contractual leave does not cover all of the possible reasons an employee can take Paid IDEL?